shabab-sirajum/shabab-sirajum/README.md

 👋 Hi there, I’m Shabab Sirajum

-🎓 I'm  currently studying in Department of CSE
+🎓 I am currently a student in the Department of CSE

 💻 I love exploring the world of programming and software development